anna-kulyk/funiro_landing/README.md

 # Funiro Landing Page

-A landing page for the furniture shop Funiro.
+An eCommerce website for the furniture shop Funiro.
 This website consists of two pages: home page and products page.

 ## [Check the live demo](https://funiro-landing-page.netlify.app/)